langchain-ai/langsmith-cookbook/feedback-examples/streamlit-realtime-feedback/README.md

 ```

 The evaluations will be run on an separate thread whenever the execution completes to avoid adding latency to the program and to ensure that any errors that occur during evaluation do not interrupt the program.

+## Conclusion

+Congratulations!
+Through this tutorial, you've learned how to set up real-time evaluation for your RAG chat bot to monitor its behavior in a production setting.
+By creating custom evaluators and registering them using the EvaluatorCallbackHandler, you have established a system to catch model hallucinations and ensure the information provided in the responses aligns well with the retrieved knowledge.
+This is particularly helpful when you want to maintain the quality of user interactions by having continuous, online feedback on your chat bot's performance without interrupting the main program.
+With the evaluators running in the background, you can now gain insights into the relevance and faithfulness of the chat bot's responses, making it a useful tool for further improvements.